Training on Optimization of Behavioral and Biobehavioral Interventions

 Director, Institute to Promote Athlete Health & Wellness

-Dr. Wyrick is an associate professor of public health education at the University of North Carolina at Greensboro (UNCG) where he founded and directs the Institute to Promote Athlete Health & Wellness.
-Dr. Wyrick has extensive experience in prevention research, evaluation, and intervention development.
-He has completed a study that implemented MOST to optimize myPlaybook, an alcohol and other drug prevention program for collegiate student-athletes. myPlaybook has been used by more than 400 colleges nationally.
-He is currently collaborating with Drs.
-Collins on another MOST project to optimize itMatters, an online intervention to reduce sexually transmitted diseases on college campuses.
+Dr. Wyrick is the Founding Director of the Institute to Promote Athlete Health & Wellness (IPAHW), Associate Professor of Public Health Education and Faculty Athletics Representative at UNC Greensboro (UNCG).
+As a prevention scientist, Dr. Wyrick has extensive experience in innovative research methods, program evaluation, and engineering and disseminating behavioral interventions.
+He recently completed a study that implemented MOST to optimize myPlaybook, an alcohol and other drug prevention program for collegiate student-athletes. myPlaybook has been adopted by both the National Collegiate Athletic Association (NCAA) and the National Association of Intercollegiate Athletics (NAIA).
+He is currently collaborating with Dr. Collins on another MOST project to optimize itMatters, an online intervention to reduce sexually transmitted diseases on college campuses.

-Funding for this conference was made possible by P50 DA039838 from the National Institute on Drug Abuse (NIDA) and support from the Office of Behavioral and Social Science Research (OBSSR).
+This meeting is made possible by funding from the Office of Behavioral and Social Science Research (OBSSR) via a supplement to P50 DA039838 from the National Institute on Drug Abuse (NIDA) and the William T. Grant Foundation.
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.